 We have established a "Daifuku Legal Center" database as a portal site that accumulates various legal information, and is easily accessible by employees.
 Staff at the legal department post daily on the legal affairs related blog on the in-house SNS, to provide employees with timely access to information and ability to easily exchange that within the Company.

-To enhance the effectiveness of our internal reporting, we have reviewed our system and have formulated a new standard in April 2018.
-A message from the top management to the entire group reminded employees that we have established an environment where staff members can report any issues in full confidence.
-The new framework provides for two separate routes, one being a company-internal contact point and the other an independent third-party contact point.
-Anonymous reporting is possible, and staff members worldwide can use their own language for reporting.
+To enhance the effectiveness of our internal reporting, we have reviewed our system and formulated a new standard in April 2018.
+A message from the CEO to the Group reminded all employees that we have established an environment where employees can report any issues in full confidence.
+Under the new system, anonymous reporting is possible, and the reporting methods include an internal point of contact as well as an external point of contact that is independent of management.
+In addition, a system is being developed that enables local employees to file a report in their own language.

 UK tax strategy